Fakhruddin Ali Ahmed: Death and burial

-On 10 February 1977, Ahmed who was on a three nation visit to Malaysia, Philippines and Burma flew back to New Delhi from Kuala Lumpur.
-He had been forced to curtail his official engagements in Malaysia due to ill health and was reportedly too weak to even attend a guard of honour arranged for him at the Kuala Lumpur airport.
+On 10 February 1977, Ahmed, who was on a three nation visit to Malaysia, Philippines and Burma, flew back to New Delhi from Kuala Lumpur.
+He had been forced to curtail his official engagements in Malaysia due to ill health and was reportedly too weak to attend a guard of honour arranged for him at the Kuala Lumpur airport.
 In the morning of 11 February, Ahmed, who had previously suffered heart attacks in 1966 and 1970 and whose health was described as being uncertain, was found lying unconscious in his bath in the Rashtrapati Bhavan.
 He was attended to by doctors but was declared dead at 8:52 a.m. having succumbed to a heart attack.
-He was India’s second president to die in office.
-Vice President B. D. Jatti was sworn in as the acting president within a few hours and thirteen days of national mourning declared with flags flying at half-mast.
+He was India's second president to die in office.
+Vice President B. D. Jatti was sworn in as the acting president within a few hours and thirteen days of national mourning were declared, with flags flying at half-mast.